coder-alpha/DesiTV.bundle/README.md

 ==============

 - Incorrectly marked videos will not play.
-- Currently only Dailymotion is supported.
+- Currently only Dailymotion & Flash/Playwire is supported well.
-- Some movies will not play, currently depending on where hosted.

 Acknowledgements
 ==============

 - Credits to [b-slick] (https://forums.plex.tv/index.php/topic/107492-req-indian-tv-shows/): for developing the original code
+- Credits to [mohit310] (https://github.com/mohit310/DesiTV.bundle) and [hussamnasir] (https://github.com/hussamnasir/DesiTV.bundle) for contributions.
+Check out their forks as well.